xrip/watapico/README.md

 This project implements a flash cartridge for the Watara Supervision handheld game console using a Raspberry Pi Pico (RP2040).
 It lets you load and play Watara Supervision ROM files (`.sv`) on original hardware by serving ROM data from the RP2040 to the console bus.

+## Web-based ROM Manager

+Download the latest firmware: [Watapico Firmware](https://github.com/xrip/watapico/releases/latest/download/watapico.uf2)

+A web-based ROM manager is available to simplify the process of adding and removing ROMs from the firmware.
+You can access it here: [Watapico ROM Manager](https://xrip.github.io/watapico/)

+### How to use the ROM Manager

+1.  **Open the [Watapico ROM Manager](https://xrip.github.io/watapico/)** in your web browser.
+2.  **Load your `watapico.uf2` firmware file** by dragging and dropping it into the designated area or by clicking to select it.
+3.  **Manage your ROMs:**
+    *   The current ROMs will be displayed in a list.
+    *   You can delete ROMs by clicking the "Delete" button next to them.
+    *   You can add new `.sv` ROMs by dragging and dropping them into the ROMs area.
+4.  **Save your changes:**
+    *   Click the "Save Updated UF2 File" button to generate and download a new `watapico_updated.uf2` file with your changes.

 ## Hardware

 - Download the manufacturing files: [Gerbers](https://github.com/xrip/watapico/raw/refs/heads/master/watara-cartridge-gerber.zip) or the full [KiCad project](https://github.com/xrip/watapico/raw/refs/heads/master/WatapicoCartrigeProject.zip).